RaphaelIT7/gmod-holylib/README.md

 This module adds two new `IServerPluginCallbacks` functions:
 `virtual void OnLuaInit( GarrysMod::Lua::ILuaInterface* LUA )`
 `virtual void OnLuaShutdown( GarrysMod::Lua::ILuaInterface* LUA )`

-## pas
-This module plans to add a few PAS related functions like `table pas.FindInPAS(Vector pos or Entity ent)`.
-If you got an Idea for a function to add, feel free to comment it into [its issue](https://github.com/RaphaelIT7/gmod-holylib/issues/1).

-### Functions

-#### (Planned) table pas.FindInPAS(Vector vec / Entity ent)
-Vector vec - The position to find all entities in.
-Entity ent - The Entity which should be used to find all entities.

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377